-At Niagara University, I teach courses that range from the English department’s general education course (ENG110) to a survey of American literature (ENG201) to courses on literary methods like aesthetic theory (ENG260) and disability studies (ENG361).
+At Niagara University, I teach courses that range from the English department’s general education course (ENG110) to courses on American literature that include broader surveys (ENG201) and more specialized focus on African-American works (ENG313) to courses on literary methods like aesthetic theory (ENG260) and disability studies (ENG361).
 I also have more than a decade of experience teaching composition/first-year writing.

 |